+- CBD: E.g.

-- Case Based Discussion: Investigation of anaemia in OPD and as a inpatient consult - Mini-CEX: Assessment of a patient with a haemolytic disorder - FRCPath
+- Investigation of anaemia in OPD and as a inpatient consult

+- Mini-CEX: Assessment of a patient with a haemolytic disorder

+- FRCPath

+- Annual End of Year Assessment

-2. Objective: Competence in the diagnosis and management of patients with haemoglobinopathies
+Objective 2: Competence in the diagnosis and management of patients with haemoglobinopathies

-- Comprehensive knowledge of the genetics and prenatal diagnosis of sickle cell disease and thalassaemia syndromes - Describe the epidemiology, presentation and natural history of sickle cell disease, thalassaemia syndromes and other haemoglobin abnormalities.
-A trainee should be able to distinguish between the different types of thalassaemia (i.e. α, β, major and minor etc.) and have a working knowledge of the variant sickle cell syndromes (e.g. S/Thalassaemia, SC disease etc.) - Understand the pathophysiology, diagnosis and management of the broad range of other structural and biochemical haemoglobinopathies (e.g. haemoglobin E, high and low oxygen affinity haemoglobin, unstable haemoglobin and methemoglobins) - Describe the techniques for the diagnosis of haemoglobin disorders - Describe the diagnosis and management of clinical sequelae of sickle cell disease including the acute chest syndrome, painful crisis, stroke and demonstrate an awareness of specific management issues during pregnancy - Explain appropriate use of transfusion in sickle cell and thalassaemia syndromes - · Describes the complications, assessment and treatment of transfusional iron overload - Describe the long term complications of haemoglobin disorders( including orthopaedic, ophthalmic, renal, pulmonary, endocrine and fertility issues) and their management in particular the need for comprehensive multidisciplinary care - Understand the use of disease modifying agents and stem cell transplant in haemoglobin disorders
+Comprehensive knowledge of the genetics and prenatal diagnosis of sickle cell disease and thalassaemia syndromes

+- Describe the epidemiology, presentation and natural history of sickle cell disease, thalassaemia syndromes and other haemoglobin abnormalities.
+A trainee should be able to distinguish between the different types of thalassaemia (i.e. α, β, major and minor etc.) and have a working knowledge of the variant sickle cell syndromes (e.g. S/Thalassaemia, SC disease etc.) - Understand the pathophysiology, diagnosis and management of the broad range of other structural and biochemical haemoglobinopathies (e.g. haemoglobin E, high and low oxygen affinity haemoglobin, unstable haemoglobin and methemoglobins) - Describe the techniques for the diagnosis of haemoglobin disorders - Describe the diagnosis and management of clinical sequelae of sickle cell disease including the acute chest syndrome, painful crisis, stroke and demonstrate an awareness of specific management issues during pregnancy - Explain appropriate use of transfusion in sickle cell and thalassaemia syndromes - Describes the complications, assessment and treatment of transfusional iron overload - Describe the long term complications of haemoglobin disorders(including orthopaedic, ophthalmic, renal, pulmonary, endocrine and fertility issues) and their management in particular the need for comprehensive multidisciplinary care - Understand the use of disease modifying agents and stem cell transplant in haemoglobin disorders

-- Understands the interacting abnormalities and demonstrates competence in genetic counselling - Counsels patients appropriately on the benefits and risks of screening - Competent in out-of-hours management of the acutely unwell patient with sickle cell disease.
-Particular emphasis should be placed on the life threatening aspects such as acute chest syndrome, haemolytic and aplastic crises, risk of infections and strokes. - Demonstrates competence in taking a history and examination of the patient - Uses appropriate laboratory and radiological investigation to establish a diagnosis - Correctly interprets electrophoresis and HPLA traces and appropriately refers for molecular testing - Applies the laboratory results to establish a diagnosis and formulates a management plan of acute complications. - Demonstrates a practical competency for acute and chronic pain management in patients with sickle cell disease. - Appropriately uses transfusion and manages iron overload - Uses and interprets appropriate screening methods for chronic organ damage - Advises patients appropriately about the use and side effects of disease modifying drugs and stem cell transplant where necessary - Exhibits an understanding of the impact of haemoglobin disorders on the patient and their family. - Works as part of a multidisciplinary team and recognises the need to refer to other colleagues - Exhibits an understanding of the impact of physical and psychosocial factors on the patient and demonstrate an awareness and consideration of the impact of cultural issues.
+- Demonstrate understanding of the interacting abnormalities and competence in genetic counselling - Counsel patients appropriately on the benefits and risks of screening - Competent in out-of-hours management of the acutely unwell patient with sickle cell disease Particular emphasis should be placed on the life threatening aspects such as acute chest syndrome, haemolytic and aplastic crises, risk of infections and strokes - Demonstrate competence in taking a history and examination of the patient - Use appropriate laboratory and radiological investigation to establish a diagnosis - Correctly interpret electrophoresis and HPLA traces and appropriately refer for molecular testing - Apply the laboratory results to establish a diagnosis and formulates a management plan of acute complications - Demonstrates a practical competency for acute and chronic pain management in patients with sickle cell disease - Appropriately use transfusion and manage iron overload - Use and interpret appropriate screening methods for chronic organ damage - Advise patients appropriately about the use and side effects of disease modifying drugs and stem cell transplant where necessary - Exhibit an understanding of the impact of haemoglobin disorders on the patient and their family - Work as part of a multidisciplinary team and recognises the need to refer to other colleagues - Exhibit an understanding of the impact of physical and psychosocial factors on the patient and demonstrate an awareness and consideration of the impact of cultural issues

-- Case Based Discussion: Investigation of a new patient with a haemoglobin disorder and discussion regarding acute management of a sickle cell crisis. - Mini-CEX: Assessment of a patient with a haemoglobin disorder - FRCPath
+- CBD: E.g. Investigation of a new patient with a haemoglobin disorder and discussion regarding acute management of a sickle cell crisis. - Mini-CEX: E.g. Assessment of a patient with a haemoglobin disorder - FRCPath